techidaily/site-win11-tips/source/_posts/5-methods-for-windows-easy-access-center-entry.md

 ## 2\.
 Use the Start Menu Search Bar

  The start menu search bar allows you to open almost any tool on your device.
-Now, let’s check out how you can[use the Windows search bar](https://www.makeuseof.com/windows-search-use-guide/) to open the Ease of Access Center:
+Now, let’s check out how you can [use the Windows search bar](https://www.makeuseof.com/windows-search-use-guide/) to open the Ease of Access Center:

 1. Type**Ease of Access Settings** in the Start menu search bar.
 2. Select the**Best match** result.